 This section describes the key terms used in Call Search.
 See Agora Key Terms for more key terms.

-Every call or live broadcast must occur in a channel.
+Every call or interactive streaming must occur in a channel.
 If we imagine an app being a building, a channel will be a room in the building.

 Many calls can occur in a channel.
 When a user joins an empty channel, a call starts.
 When all users leave the channel, this call ends.
 If a user joins the channel after the call ends, then a new call starts.
 The period between the first user joining a channel and the last user leaving the channel is considered one call.